 Here’s what you should know about the debt relief programs currently available to student loan debt holders… and what might be around the corner.

-Current Student Loan Debt Forgiveness Options
+What Student Loan Debt Forgiveness Options Are Available?

 As of this writing, only federal loans are eligible for debt forgiveness.
 That leaves non-federal loans – meaning those that are handled by private lenders – ineligible for these programs.
 If you hold a private student loan, you’ll need to look into student loan refinancing in the hopes of obtaining a lower interest rate.
 You might also consider working with a financial advisor to figure out your best options for navigating this debt.